 Perhaps my resistance to these criticisms flows from the amount of work I’ve done in the communitarian philosophy.
 But I do think Macpherson gives a very partial account of what’s really going on.
 He said we’ve become entangled in this sort of “possessive individualism,” where society is organized by the distribution and apportionment of people’s skills, and the material rewards that those skills garner.
 And he blamed Locke, Hobbes, James Harrington, and some others for creating this paradigm.
 I’m willing to grant this, maybe, that politics has lost sight of some other human faculties – friendship, reason, emotional expression.
 But not all the way.
 Not all the way.
 Nozick might have seen people as ends in themselves.
-Yet there’s a very substantive literature on interpersonal obligation, and social duties, of which I, too, am a part.
+Yet there’s a very substantive literature on interpersonal obligation, and social duties… a literature that I’ve contributed to.

 Consider it this way.
 Political deliberation resembles a shell atop society… A rind.
 I do believe that a certain Malthusian calculus was always inherent to political philosophy.
 The Greek polis is perhaps a good example of this.
 Plato, even for all the transcendental qualities of his reason, could perhaps not imagine a world where the population is rising exponentially, where the richest and most well-educated societies are swiftly aging, where government debts are beyond any human arithmetical intelligibility.
 The current political reality is perpetual crisis.
 I’ll add this too – that crisis isn’t solely the product of individualism.
 Political religions, which we see now in revivalist mode, have a very overwhelming and totalizing spirit of obligation.
 Even Islam, which claims to be remarkably egalitarian, has the hierarchy of the learned and the ignorant.
 Hinduism has other features, but their effect is comparable.
 Liberal individualism is a useful form of critique and resistance against this.